Barath-Kannan/SignalsAndSlots/readme.md

 ```
 ####Connect
 Connected functions must have a return type of void and a signature matching that
-of the signal object.
-Given a Signal object:
+of the signal object - i.e. given a Signal object:
 ```
     BSignals::Signal<int, int> signalInt;
 ```